 Does the Presidential Election Affect Mortgage Rates?

-While we say it often, the 2020 election cycle really was one of the most turbulent and challenging elections in recent history.
-There’s heightened political attention from the national level all the way down to local elections.
+While you hear it often, the 2020 election cycle really was one of the most turbulent and challenging elections in recent history.
+There was heightened political attention from the national level all the way down to local elections.
 We can only anticipate similar in November 2024.

 But what does this uncertainty mean for mortgage rates?